matiu2/witty-codegen/README.md

          - others later by people who care
    + Stick with c++98 - Should run on anyone's computer
    + Support both through compiler pre-processing - more work
+ + Decide on first version layout style:
+   + Use CSS for layout - Would need to generate a big CSS coding guide
+                        - would be friendlier to web devs
+                        - I would use compass for generation of the CSS
+                        - We'll probably need some level of CSS standardization anyway
+   + Use Wt WLayout     - Would probably be faster to code
+                        - Could still have layout kind of separate, in a different func
+                        -
  + Decide on a project template layout.
 I like it something like this:
    + myproject/
      + src/